 Whatever your political persuasions, there is a general consensus that the execution of the Brexit negotiations has been less than smooth.

-The lessons learned from this saga can be applied to any situation where you are trying to negotiate a deal, and very much so in the context of a management team negotiating the terms of their investment with a Private Equity buyer.
-Below are 5 lessons that stand out to me:
+The lessons learned from this saga can be applied to any situation where you are trying to negotiate a deal, and very much so in the context of a management team negotiating the terms of their investment with a private equity buyer.
+Below are five lessons that stand out to me:

 Lesson 1 – understand your playing field.
 Recently there has been criticism levelled at Mrs May and her government for failing to identify the steps needed to get a deal agreed.
 Several members of the negotiating team have walked away from the process, and subsequently shared opinions that there was not enough attention paid to adequately studying the power structures and dynamics involved within the EU.